-Cost-share or tax credits are provided for the establishment of vegetative cover on cropland for protection from raindrop and wind erosion and the reduction of nutrient losses to groundwater.
+This practice is designed to keep a cover on cropland, which will help reduce winter rain and wind erosion; and reduce the leaching of nutrients to groundwater.
 The cover crop may be harvested after the requirements of this specification have been met.